Isle of Wight Festival 2008

-The Isle Of Wight Festival 2008 was the seventh revived Isle of Wight Festival held at Seaclose Park in Newport on the Isle Of Wight.
-The event took place between 13 June – 15 June 2008.
+The Isle of Wight Festival 2008 was the seventh revived Isle of Wight Festival held at Seaclose Park in Newport on the Isle of Wight.
+The event took place between 13–15 June 2008.

 Tickets went on sale in December 2007 and were sold out within weeks.

 This year was the first time that the festival was screened live on TV.
 After four years of highlights packages being broadcast on Channel 4, this year ITV announced that they had won the rights to broadcast live on ITV2.
 There were live programmes on each of the three days; starting at 11:00pm on Friday, Saturday and Sunday and contain mainly highlights of the days performances, along with live coverage of the headliners' sets.